Palkhor Monastery

 Mural

 The mural is also very famous.
-It presents various subjects like two kinds of Buddhism (local and inland), Buddhism stories and Tibetan Buddhism stories, etc. Compared with the other monasteries in Tibet, it owns unique painting skills.
-You can find the subject of Xiangzong on the first Sutra Hall in the big palace, cloister, the first floor of Lucky Duomen Stupa, east and west Pure Land Palace and Doushuai Palace.
+It presents various subjects like two kinds of Buddhism (local and inland), Buddhism stories and Tibetan Buddhism stories, etc. Compared with the other monasteries in Tibet, it has unique painting skills.
+You can find the subject of Xiangzong in the first Sutra Hall in the big palace, cloister, the first floor of Lucky Duomen Stupa, east and west Pure Land Palace, and Doushuai Palace.
 But the main subject of the mural in Palkhor is Mizong.
 If you are a tourist interested in Tibetan Mizong Buddhism, you can look for it at the Dongxi Fawang Palace, Diamond Board Palace, three-story Wuliang Palace and Luck Duomen Stupa(first floor to the fifth floor).
 The backlight is one of the most important features of the Palkhor mural, composed of body and headlight.
-The common shape of Palkhor mural backlight is boat-shape, niche-shape and oval shape or horse foot shape.
-With an elegant model, sufficient stripes, symmetry and bright but harmonious color, it looks extractive and sobriety, but not tarnish.
+The common shapes of Palkhor mural backlight are boat-shape, niche-shape, and oval shape or horse foot shape.
+With an elegant model, sufficient stripes, symmetry, and bright but harmonious color, it looks extractive and sobriety, but not tarnish.

 Saka Dawa Festival